noah-mclain/OverClocked/README.md

 python3 scripts/live_graph.py

-## Contributing
+Contributing

-Feel free to submit issues and pull requests to improve the project.
+Feel free to submit issues and pull requests to help improve this project.
+Contributions are welcome and appreciated!

-## License
+License

 This project is licensed under the MIT License.
+See the LICENSE file for more details.